 2. Chott el Djerid, Tunisia.

 Fans of Star Wars will recognise these salt flats as the landscape of Luke Skywalker’s desert-like home planet, Tatooine.
 It is the largest salt pan of the Sahara desert, with an estimated surface area of 6000km2.
 Chott el Djerid is about as hazardous as the Star Wars planet it portrayed, as the salty surface can crack under pressure and leave drivers stranded in the middle of nowhere!

 1. Salar de Uyuni, Bolivia

-The Salar de Uyuni salt flats are the mother of all salt flats.
-They are the largest by far (clocking in at an estimated 10,000 km2), and the size and dazzling whiteness create an almost out-of-this-world experience.
+The Salar de Uyuni salt flats are the largest by far (clocking in at an estimated 10,000 km2), and the size and dazzling whiteness create an almost out-of-this-world experience.
 Incredibly, this mineral-rich desert of salt contains an estimated 10 billion tonnes of salt as well as 43% of the world’s lithium reserves, making the Salar de Uyuni one of Bolivia’s most valuable economic assets.
 However, perhaps the most interesting aspect of this immense salt flat is the potential it has for quirky forced perspective photographs, which are taken in their thousands by tourists from around the globe!